hassanaalwaqedi/Arabshield/DEPLOYMENT_GUIDE.md

 # Select:
 # - Functions
-# - Use existing project (select your arabshield project)
+# - Use existing project (select your novaarab project)
 # - JavaScript
 # - No to ESLint (optional)
 # - Yes to install dependencies